Rare Venomous Snake Just Discovered In Australia Could Already Be Facing The Threat Of Extinction

 A close look at Vermicella parscauda‘s physical features, doubled by DNA analysis, established the snake as a new bandy-bandy species, more closely related to the species from Western Australia and the Northern Territory (V. intermedia and V. multifasciata) than with the V. annulate of the Australia East coast and of Cape York.

-But the puzzling thing about the recently discovered bandy-bandy is that is has internasal scales just like V. annulate, although this feature is completely absent in its closely related cousins.
+But the puzzling thing about the recently discovered bandy-bandy is that it has internasal scales just like V. annulate, although this feature is completely absent in its closely related cousins.

 Already In Danger